Fortune Telling Cigarette Cards by Edwards, Ringer and Bigg

 11. By Cards (The Future).

 A Little Bit of Showmanship: As depicted on cigarette trading card No. 8, above, the playing cards are all face up.
 In my experience, it is a bit more impressive, or showier, if all the cards except for the Type Card are first laid out face down, then turned over, one set of 3 at a time, to be read.
 You will start by turning the 3 cards of the Immediate Past over, one card at a time, and then read the narrative for that trio.
 Next will come the Remote Past, and so forth.
 As each set is turned and read, the cards are left in face-up position.
 The last 3 cards, the Question, may be laid in a row right in front of the sitter, emphasizing their nearness to her and their special importance.
-If the sitter has been read for in the past and knows to look for the 9 of diamonds, handling the cards in this way will help keep her in suspense, hoping for the Wish card to show, right up until the very end if need be.
+If the sitter has been read for in the past and knows to look for the 9 of hearts, handling the cards in this way will help keep her in suspense, hoping for the Wish card to show, right up until the very end if need be.

 The Cross of Fifteen layout is quite large.
 If table-space is at a premium you have two options.
 First, you can use a Patience or mini-deck.
 Second, instead of building out the four arms of the cross by setting the Past and Future cards next to one another, you can stack them, as you do for the Question stack.
 The result is still a cross, but it is much more compact.